liberapay/liberapay.com/README.md

 commands that have already been run.
 New DDL will be (manually) run against the production database as part of deployment.

+### Notes for Mac OS X users

+If when running the tests you see errors of the form:

+    psycopg2.OperationalError: FATAL:  sorry, too many clients already

+You will need to configure Postgres to accept more connections.
+You can do this by editing your `postgresql.conf`, and setting:

+    max_connections = 40

+To get this to work you will also need to change your kernel's shared memory parameters.
+You can do this by running these shell commands:

+    sudo sysctl -w kern.sysv.shmmax=8388608
+    sudo sysctl -w kern.sysv.shmall=2048

+You will need to restart Postgres for the max_connections parameter to take effect.
+Once restarted, the test suite should pass for you.
+These changes will not persist after a reboot, so you will have to set these again after a reboot.

 Building and Launching
 ----------------------